gentle-giraffe-apps/Gentle-Engineering-Notes/ios-resilience-ui-testing.md

 In practice, teams use a mix of:

 - Launch arguments to bypass login in test builds
 - Injected tokens stored directly in the Keychain
 - Test‑only backend endpoints
 - Pre‑seeded local databases

 Every production app differs in: - Auth provider - Token storage - Backend topology - CI security constraints

 For that reason, this article intentionally **does not prescribe a universal login strategy**.
-Instead, it focuses on the torture harness itself---the chaos generator.
+Instead, it focuses on the resilience harness itself---the chaos generator.

 Once a harness exists, higher‑fidelity setup (mocked vs pre‑prod